dackdel/le_prelude/README.md

 Setup Time: 30min

 What does this do?
-- Has particle sketch which is triggered by people walking in front of it, the particles fill the outline of the person detected.
+- This has particle sketch which is triggered by people walking in front of it, the particles fill the outline of the person detected.
 A few seconds after detection an audio track plays and the speech recognition is turned on and is listening.
 You can talk to the computer and a set of pre-recorded tracks playback mimicing a conversation.

 Requirements:
 Windows 10 + Kinect SDK installed